-SPEA-E 262 Environmental Problems and Solutions (3 cr.)
-P: One semester of college-level chemistry.
+SPEA-E 262 Environmental Problems and Solutions

 (3 cr.)
 P: One semester of college-level chemistry.
 An integrated approach to understanding and solving environmental problems.
 Topics may include ecosystem restoration, surface water and groundwater contamination, air pollution, and global environmental change.
 This course is intended primarily for majors in the B.S.E.S. degree program.